eloiisa-gh/music-class-ads/README.md

 Clicking the [http://127.0.0.1:8000](https://8000-cs-70724c49-cfc8-4e60-b3d7-15a89c90e20e.cs-us-east1-pkhd.cloudshell.dev/dev-ui/) link, open the ADK Dev UI.
 From the 'Select an agent' dropdown on the left, select `illustration_agent`.

-Query the agent with text related to music classes: `piano and violin`
+Query the agent with text related to music classes, e.g.: `piano and violin`
 <img src="https://github.com/eloiisa-gh/adk_and_a2a/blob/main/illustration_agent_pianoandviolin.png?raw" alt="illustration agent" width=75% height=75% />

 Resulting image: